Low-Cost Veggie Gardening

 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader

-(Note: Some links in this post are for further information from earlier posts I’ve written.
+(Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
-If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
-But the price you pay will NOT change.
-It’s an easy way to support this blog without anything coming out of your pocket.
-So click often!
-Thank you!)
+If you click and buy something I could receive a tiny commission.)

-Protecting Seedlings From The Wind
+Protecting Tender Seedlings From The Wind

 Twigs to prop tender seedlings.
 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader

-Mulching The Garden
+Free Mulch For The Garden

 There are lots of ways to save money in your veggie garden.
 I use cut and dried grass to mulch my garden. #TexasHomesteader